 Note: RAN1 will not discuss any proposals targeting 2nd priority issues in Q4 of 2024.

+CSI feedback enhancement, encompassing [RAN1/RAN2]:

+CSI prediction (UE-sided model):

+Functionality-based LCM leveraged from other use cases, when necessary and applicable,

+Study, and if necessary, specify consistency of training/inference,

+Note: Normative work in RAN1 for CSI prediction will start from Q1 of 2025

 Core requirements for the above two use cases for AI/ML LCM procedures and UE features [RAN4]:

 Specify necessary RAN4 core requirements for the above three use cases.
 This includes the test setup and methodology for the beam management use case.